Na–K–Cl cotransporter: NKCC2

+The NKCC2 isoform is smaller than NKCC1, 121 kDa versus 195 kDa, respectively, primarily because NKCC2 does not contain an 80 amino acid sequence present on the N-terminus of NKCC1.
+Additionally, the NKCC2 isoform does not contain exon 21, which results in NKCC2 being translocated to the apical membrane.
+Compared to NKCC1, exon 1 is divided into two separate exons in NKCC2 and exon 4 is alternatively spliced into forms A, B, and F, which are all exclusive to NKCC2.
+NKCC2 expression is thought to be limited to renal cells, although this has been called into question with possible NKCC2 expression in pancreatic β-cells.

 NKCC2 is specifically found in cells of the thick ascending limb of the loop of Henle and the macula densa in nephrons, the basic functional units of the kidney.
 Within these cells, NKCC2 resides in the apical membrane abutting the nephron's lumen, which is the hollow space containing urine.
 It thus serves both in sodium absorption and in tubuloglomerular feedback.

 The thick ascending limb of the loop of Henle begins at the deeper portion of the renal outer medulla.
 Here, the urine has a relatively high concentration of sodium.
 As urine moves towards the more superficial portion of the thick ascending limb, NKCC2 is the major transport protein by which sodium is reabsorbed from the urine.
 This outward movement of sodium and the lack of water permeability in the thick ascending limb, creates a more diluted urine.
 According to the stoichiometry outlined above, each sodium ion reabsorbed brings one potassium ion and two chloride ions.
 Sodium goes on to be reabsorbed into the blood, where it contributes to the maintenance of blood pressure.

 Furosemide and other loop diuretics inhibit the activity of NKCC2, thereby impairing sodium reabsorption in the thick ascending limb of the loop of Henle.
 The action of these loop diuretics also reduces potassium reabsorption through the NKCC2 cotransporter and consequently increases tubular flow rate which enhances potassium secretion and emphasises the hypokalaemic effect.

 Impaired sodium reabsorption increases diuresis by three mechanisms: